-Enter your vote in this column by numbering in order of preference Names of candidates (include any titles and preferred styles) Year of birth Previously served as a member of the General Synod?
-Details of previous service (where applicable) e.g. The Revd Dr John SMITH OBE, of The Vicarage, etc. 19/ 20 e.g. Yes e.g. 2005 - 2010, member of the House of Clergy e.g. Mrs Henrietta JONES of 1 The Place, etc. 19/ 20 e.g. Not previously a member Not applicable
+Enter your vote in this column by numbering in order of preference in this nn by Names of candidates pering in of (include any titles and preferred Previously served as a member of the General Synod?
+Details of previous service (where applicable) e.g. The Revd Dr John SMITH OBE, of The Vicarage, etc. 19 / 20 e.g. Yes e.g. 2005 - 2010, member of the House of Clergy e.g. Mrs Henrietta JONES of 1 The Place, etc. 19/ 20 e.g. Not previously a member Not applicable